 Considerations

-• Can we invest resources in writing rewarding grant applications?
+- Can we invest resources in writing rewarding grant applications?

-• Can we meet the subsidy conditions?
+- Can we meet the subsidy conditions?

-• Are the activities we would perform in line with our mission, goals and strategy?
+- Are the activities we would perform in line with our mission, goals, and strategy?

-• Can the activity be continued after the subsidy has ended?
+- Can the activity be continued after the subsidy has ended?

-For some organisations, grants are the ideal source of funding, while others find them too cumbersome and restrictive.
+For some organizations, grants are the ideal source of funding, while others find them too cumbersome and restrictive.
 That’s why it’s important to answer the questions above first to ensure that a grant is best for your non-profit right now.

 If you live in the Netherlands, there is a searchable online database of funds to help you find what you are looking for.